 Here we will examine the varied arts that use weapons as a basis for training in some regard, either as a foundation or an integral part of the art.

 Eskrima, as far as I'm concerned, tops the list of weapons-based martial arts.
-Weapons form the foundation of Eskrima systems—and many Filipino arts of which Eskrima is one—and learning and training proceeds from there.
-That is, a student learns to use a weapon, typically a stick or blade, and then translates what is learned to empty-hand techniques.
+Weapons form the foundation of Eskrima systems (and many Filipino arts of which Eskrima is one) and learning and training proceed from there.
+That is, a student learns to use a weapon, typically a stick or blade, and then translates what is learned into empty-hand techniques.
 The weapon in hand teaches coordination and dexterity, informs the user of movement, and creates a respect for control of the weapon.
 The training makes the mind problem-solve and understand that a weapon is just an extension of the body and that what can be done with the weapon can be done with body parts, your natural weapons.